Rural Homes

 Minimum excavation starts from £4,000.
 Small domestic sites with easy access range £2,500-£10,000.
 Standard domestic excavation costs £4,000-£20,000.
 Sites under 100m² typically cost £15,000 plus VAT, with each additional 100m² adding £12,500 plus VAT.
 Per square metre pricing starts from £850 plus VAT with typical 10-15m² minimums.
 Large commercial excavations can reach £50,000-£150,000 or more.

-Excavation typically costs 4-10 times more than herbicide treatment programmes but provides immediate clearance rather than multi-year commitment.
+Excavation typically costs 4-10 times more than herbicide treatment programmes but provides immediate clearance rather than a multi-year commitment.

 On-Site Burial Options

-Under RPS 178, the Environment Agency Regulatory Position Statement updated September 2025, on-site burial without environmental permit is permitted when burial occurs on the same site where knotweed grew.
+Under RPS 178, the Environment Agency Regulatory Position Statement updated September 2025, on-site burial without environmental permit is allowed when burial occurs on the same site where knotweed grew.
 Depth must reach 5 metres minimum, or 2 metres with geotextile membrane.
 Land must be low-habitat-value and more than 7 metres from neighbouring boundaries.
 The Environment Agency requires notification at least one week before burial, and records must be retained for 2 years.

-On-site burial for 50-100m² infestations costs £4,000-£14,950, compared with £14,000-£39,000 for off-site disposal, representing savings of 40-60%.
+On-site burial for 50-100m² infestations costs £4,000-£14,950, compared with £14,000-£39,000 for off-site disposal, a saving of 40-60%.

 Root Barrier Installation